 Newborns need to feed at least every 2-3 hours.
 No, that isn’t a typo.
 They eat 8-12 times per 24 hours at a minimum.
 This brings with it a number of challenges – lack of sleep being an obvious one, but also keeping track of it all.
 In my sleep-deprived blur, I couldn’t tell what day of the week it was, let alone accurately remember when my bundle of joy started her most recent meal.

-I used the American Baby Nursing App to log each time Hadley ate and for how long.
-It’s available for free on both Apple and Android devices (or there’s a premium version for about $5).
+I used the Baby Breastfeeding Tracker app to log each time Hadley ate and for how long.
+It’s available for free on both Apple (there’s a premium version for about $5).
 I particularly liked the little timer buttons to start and stop on each side, plus you can keep note of bottle-feeds as well.

 And that’s not all.
 This app offers a wide range of built-in functionality, making it a great tool for monitoring most elements of your baby’s life, such as: